Supervisors of Correctional Officers directly supervise and coordinate activities of correctional officers and jailers.

 - Respond to emergencies, such as escapes.

-Prison Officer Supervisors with little to no experience tend to make between $38030 and $44020 while the more experienced ones make over $78590 per year.
+Correctional Officers Supervisors with little to no experience tend to make between $41710 and $47860 while the more experienced ones can earn over $86590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Prison Officer Supervisor is to move to a higher paying state like NJ.
-Right now, the highest paying states for Prison Officer Supervisors are NJ, CA, AK, NY and NV.
+One of the easiest ways to increase your salary as a Supervisor of Correctional Officer is to move to a higher paying state like NJ.
+Right now, the highest paying states for Correctional Officers Supervisors are NJ, CA, AK, NY and IL.

-3 other factors that can increase your salary as A Prison Officer Supervisor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Supervisor of Correctional Officer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Prison Officer Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Correctional Officers Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons